 View & Edit

 "View & Edit" allows users to make changes, but not to publish those changes.
 Users with this level can create new pages, banners, and themes.
 They can also move pages within the site tree.
 View & Edit users can also change/remove the page's theme and roll back the page to the last published version.
-With this level and above, users are able to see the page history and the edits made to the page.

 View, Edit & Publish

 Just as the name implies, this level has all of the same permissions as above, with the inclusion of the ability to publish.
 For users with "View, Edit & Publish" settings, only deleting is not an option.
 In addition, users can create new shared elements at this level.